shuds13/vector-random123/README.md

 ### Setting Parameters ###

-In vector123.c modify the following paramaters (macros) according to the vector length of system.
+Modify the following paramaters (macros) according to the vector length of system.

 VECTOR_LENGTH_BYTES
 NUM_VALS_32